foxmask/django-th/docs/configuration.rst

 ~~~~~~~~~~~~~~~~~~

 * it is simple : actually, to use Trigger Happy you need to install and host it by yourself, and so, you need to "declare" for each service your instance of TriggerHappy.
 * Other details : you need to activate the service from the admin panel, BECAUSE, TriggerHappy is planed to be used by many other users soon.
-So the admin of the instance of TriggerHappy will decide if he want to offer the possibility to use this service of this other one.
-Once the admin has done his job, the end user, from the "public part" can go to the list of service and add the new one etc.
+So the admin of the instance of TriggerHappy will decide if he wants to offer the possibility to use this service of this other one.
+Once the admin has done his job, the end user, from the "public part" can go to the list of services and add the new one etc.

 Others settings